Testing and Using the EnterpriseConnect Installation

 To test your EnterpriseConnect installation:

 - Provider: Select the provider you created.
-Do not check the Danymic endpoint option.

-- Provider url: The URL of the EnterpriseConnect Agent as specified for the provider,
+- Provider URL: The URL of the EnterpriseConnect Agent as specified for the provider,

-- Connector url: Leave this field empty to test the adapter.
+- Connector URL: Leave this field empty to test the adapter.

 - Architecture: Select REST/XML-RPC

 - Method: Select GET